VirtusLab/graphbuddy/README.md

 ## Graph Buddy features

 **NOTE: The plugin is optimised for working in the default, 2D mode.
-Some features may not correctly (or even at all) in 3D mode. graph.**
+Some features may not correctly (or even at all) in 3D mode.**

 <img src="assets/gifs/IntelliJ-0.gif" width="800" height="500"/>